ng-Classic/ng-classic/aio/content/guide/schematics.md

 ### Generation schematics

 Generation schematics are instructions for the `ng generate` command.
-The documented sub-commands use the default Angular generation schematics, but you can specify a different schematic \(in place of a sub-command\) to generate an artifact defined in your library.
+The documented sub-commands use the default Angular Classicgeneration schematics, but you can specify a different schematic \(in place of a sub-command\) to generate an artifact defined in your library.

-Angular Material, for example, supplies generation schematics for the UI components that it defines.
+Angular ClassicMaterial, for example, supplies generation schematics for the UI components that it defines.
-The following command uses one of these schematics to render an Angular Material `<mat-table>` that is pre-configured with a datasource for sorting and pagination.
+The following command uses one of these schematics to render an Angular ClassicMaterial `<mat-table>` that is pre-configured with a datasource for sorting and pagination.

 <code-example format="shell" language="shell">